The Best Project Management Software for Small Business

 - Pricing: While you can enjoy the free plan forever, there are also paid plans that give you more options from $9.99 to $20.83.

-Confluence is an Atlassian product (just like Jira is) that is used to help teams to collaborate and share knowledge efficiently.
-Trusted by more than 40,000 customers worldwide, Confluence is ideal for internal use of large corporations.
+Confluence is an Atlassian product used to help teams to collaborate and share knowledge efficiently.
+Furthermore, it is trusted by more than 40,000 customers worldwide.
+Confluence is the ideal project management software for agencies and large corporations.

-Scope: A powerful project management app for teams that wish to create a roadmap easily, create notes containing checklist, create a knowledge base and centralize everything in one place.
+Scope: A powerful project management app for teams that aims at easily creating a roadmap, checklist, knowledge base, and centralize everything in one place too.

 - Cons: Can be overly complex, does not feature a visual Gantt chart.